 In 1957, Route 66 had become a four-lane highway and a second bridge, serving eastbound traffic was added across the Verdigris River.
 The 1936 bridge became the westbound bridge.
 Though they were mismatched, they became known as the Twin Bridges but were dubbed “Felix” and “Oscar” by locals.

 In 1971, the Tulsa Port of Catoosa opened and gave the town an economic boom, which continues to this day.
 The port connects to the Mississippi River and the Gulf of Mexico via the McClellan-Kerr Arkansas River Navigation System.
 The port’s 2,000-acre industrial park continues to provide numerous jobs in the area.
 This inland seaport town is the furthest inland seaport in the United States.
 Today, it offers year-round, ice-free barge service with river flow levels controlled by the U.S. Army Corps of Engineers.

-One of the most recognizable icons on Route 66, the attraction was built by Hugh Davis in the early 1970s as an anniversary gift to his wife Zelta, who collected whale figurines.
+Just beyond the Verdigris River bridges, a new Route 66 attraction was established in Catoosa in the early 1970s, which soon became one of the most recognizable sites on route 66.
+The Blue Whale attraction was built by Hugh Davis as an anniversary gift to his wife Zelta, who collected whale figurines.
 Hugh and Zelta had over 40 years of zoological experience when Hugh built the 80 foot long grinning Blue Whale.